-- Dayboats do not carry iceholds and fish primarily for flying fish using gill and dip nets and associated large pelagics primarily dolphinfish and wahoo and occasionally tunas using single-hook lines deployed as hand or trolling lines during the pelagic season.
+- Dayboats do not carry iceholds and fish primarily for flying fish using gill and dip nets and associated large pelagics primarily dolphinfish and wahoo and only occasionally tunas using single-hook lines deployed as hand or trolling lines during the pelagic season.
 Fishing trips are limited to less than one day in duration (hence the name) and to within a few miles from shore.
-In 2016, the Barbados registered fishing fleet included 234 dayboats with a mean overall length of 7.6m (range 4.3m to 11.3m). - Iceboats are decked vessels that are built along the same hull lines of dayboats but are generally larger and carry ice holds for storing the catch at sea.
-These vessels mainly target the same species as dayboats using the same gears during the pelagic season but can stay at sea for a number of days, usally less than 7, and fish further afield.
-The catch rate of tunas is higher for iceboats than for the dayboats.
-In 2016, the Barbados registered fishing fleet included 193 iceboats of a mean overall length of 11.1m (range 6.4m to 15.2m). - Longliners also carry iceholds but primarily use longline gear to target large highly-migratory pelagic species including tunas.
-The longliner fleet lands the vast majority of the islands tuna catch, typically amounting to over 95% in most years.
+The catch rate of highly migratory species by Dayboats only occassionally land highly migratory species (>2% of total tuna landings in 2017).
+In 2017, the Barbados registered fishing fleet included around 235 dayboats with a mean overall length of 7.6m (range 4.3m to 11.3m). - Iceboats are decked vessels that carry flaked ice in holds for the storage of the catch at sea.
+These vessels mainly target the same species as dayboats using the same gears during the pelagic season but can stay at sea for a number of days, usually less than 7, and fish further afield.
+The catch rate of tunas is higher for iceboats (17% of total tuna landings in 2017) than for the dayboats but lower than the rate by the longliners.
+In 2017, the Barbados registered fishing fleet included around 195 iceboats of a mean overall length of 11.1m (range 6.4m to 15.2m).
+Of this number 112 iceboats fished in 2017. - Longliners also carry iceholds but primarily use longline gear to target large highly-migratory pelagic species including tunas.
+The longliner fleet lands the vast majority of the island's tuna catch, typically amounting to over 95% in most years (80% of total tuna landings in 2017).
 However, longliners usually also carry gill nets for the capture of flying fish and will fish for these species if hold space is available.
-In 2016, the Barbados registered fishing fleet included 47 longliners of a mean overall length of 13.3m (range 9.8m to 17.4m).
+In 2017, the Barbados registered fishing fleet included 47 longliners of a mean overall length of 13.3m (range 9.8m to 17.4m).

 Typically Barbadian longliners deploy lines with 400 to 550 hooks.
 A typical fishing trip lasts around 10 days with 7 days spent fishing.
 Very few trips extend beyond 200 miles from the island.
-In 2016 only 31 of the registered vessels actively fished and this proportional level of participation is on par with that observed over the 10 years (around 65% of the registered fleet).
+In 2017 twenty-seven (27) of the registered vessels actively fished.